Promoting Women on Japanese Boards

 A survey of more than 10,000 working men and women in Japan found that 44% of respondents believed that diversity leads to increased business performance.

-In recognition of this serious problem, each year for the past several years, the Domini International Social Equity Fund has voted against virtually every Japanese board in its portfolio.
+In recognition of this serious problem, each year for the past several years, the Domini Impact International Equity Fund has voted against virtually every Japanese board in its portfolio.
 We have also taken the additional step of writing to these companies to explain the reason for our vote, and the importance of the issue.
 In our letters, we cite the UN Guiding Principles on Business and Human Rights as support for our commitment to gender diversity.